 Types of Shea Butter

-Shea Butter Benefits
+Unrefined Shea Butter

-It contains plant antioxidants, such as vitamins A and E, as well as catechin.
-The vitamins A and E protect the cells from free radicals and environmental damage.
-The cinnamic acid esters in the shea fat help in preventing skin damage from
+Shea Butter contains plant antioxidants such as vitamins A and E as well as catechin which work to protect the cells from free radicals and environmental damage.
+The cinnamic acid esters in the fat of Shea Butter help in preventing skin damage from

 Shea butter acts as a natural sunscreen, containing natural SPF, providing protection against the ultraviolet radiations of the sun, though the level of protection offered may be variable.
 Shea butter is considered as the best skin care for winter and after-sun care as it provides the extra moisture, nutrients and protection needed by your skin during the cold season and summer.